iverbova/DSI_Team6/README.md

 - We also built a classification model using K-Nearest Neighbors to find high spenders.
 It reached 81% accuracy overall, but it struggled to correctly identify many actual high spenders (just 22% recall), mostly due to class imbalance—there were simply more low spenders in the data.

-All in all, this project highlights how data-driven approaches and machine learning can provide valuable insights and improve the effectiveness of marketing strategies—making them more targeted, efficient, and impactful.